microsoft/AzureML-R-template/instructions/02-training.md

 This is the target architecture we'll use for this section:
 ![alt text](media/01-remote_training.png "Remote Training Architecture")

-1. Create Dataset in AML with data
+1. Upload data to default AML datastore
     * *Option 1* - Using Azure Storage Explorer:
         * Install [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)
         * Navigate into the correct subscription, then select the `Storage Account` that belongs to the AML workspace (should be named similar to the workspace with some random number), then select `Blob Containers` and find the container named `azureml-blobstore-...`